iiishop/bt-fy/report.md

 <p align="center">
   <em>Fig. 3.
 System workflow</em>
 </p>
 During operation, the sensor continuously monitors distance.
-When a user is detected, the ESP32C3 triggers the local wing motion and simultaneously sends a signal via the mobile application to a paired remote device.
-The remote butterfly then replicates the flapping motion and rotates proportionally to the duration of presence, enabling a real-time mapping from physical presence to mechanical feedback across distance.
+When a user was detected, the ESP32C3 triggered the local wing motion and simultaneously sends a signal via the mobile application to a paired remote device.
+The remote butterfly then replicated the flapping motion and rotated proportionally to the duration of presence, enabling a real-time mapping from physical presence to mechanical feedback across distance.
 (Fig. 3)

 ### The app
-**[This part needs to be more specific (Yuqian's job)]**
 The mobile application was developed as the main interface between the user and the butterfly devices.
 As the devices themselves have no screen or onboard controls, the app was needed to support setup, device management, and pairing.
 In practice, it was used to bring devices online, check whether they were reachable on the network, test motor behaviour during development, and connect one butterfly to another.

 <p align="center">